yegor256/blog/_posts/2015/may/2015-05-07-ctors-must-be-code-free.md

   - 9yjtsCK6Wdk
 jb_picture:
   src: /images/2015/05/kill-bill.jpg
-  caption: Kill Bill: Vol. 2 (2004) by Quentin Tarantino
+  caption: "Kill Bill: Vol. 2 (2004) by Quentin Tarantino"
 ---

 How much work should be done within a constructor?
 It seems reasonable